RubixML/ML/README.md

 ```

 ### MLP Regressor
 A [Neural Network](#neural-network) with a continuous output layer suitable for regression problems.
 The MLP also features progress monitoring which means that it will automatically stop training when it can no longer make progress.
+It also utilizes [snapshotting](#snapshots) to make sure that it always uses the best parameters even if progress declined during training.

 ##### Supervised, Persistable